eigmax/Ziren/docs/src/introducation/performance.md

 ## Performance of zkMIPS

-On a AWS [r6a.8xlarge](https://instances.vantage.sh/aws/ec2/r6a.8xlarge), the performance is shown as below.
+On a AWS [r6a.8xlarge](https://instances.vantage.sh/aws/ec2/r6a.8xlarge), which is a CPU server, zkMIPS's performance is shown as below.

 Note that all the time is of unit millisecond.
 Define `Rate = 100*(SP1 - zkMIPS)/zkMIPS`.